ctrnh/ctrnh.github.io/index.md

 <center> <span style="font-size:1.4em">Hi, Welcome to my webpage! </span></center>

 <br />
 I am currently a Data Scientist at Cdiscount, a french e-commerce company.
-There, I design, implement and put machine learning algorithms to production to solve problems such as recommending relevant items to customers, regulate advertising budgets of sellers and so on.
+There, I design, implement and put machine learning algorithms to production to solve problems such as recommending relevant items to customers or regulating advertising budgets of sellers.

 During my studies, I had the great opportunity to do research in the field of multi-armed bandits with Prof. [Emilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/) and Prof. [Richard Combes](http://rcombes.supelec.free.fr/index.html).
 I also developed multiple internal tools such as a computer vision fine-tuning pipeline during my internship at [Wintics](https://wintics.com/en/front-page/), a computer vision startup which focuses on analyzing traffic videos.